sayhiben/awesome-playdate/README.md

 - 🔉 &nbsp; [2019-05-31] ["The Talk Show" - Interview with Cabel Sasser, Steven Frank, and Greg Maletic about Playdate](https://daringfireball.net/thetalkshow/2019/05/30/ep-252)

 ### Misc.
 Articles of Note
-- ▶️ &nbsp; [Engadget: Playdate hands-on](https://www.youtube.com/watch?v=5ykEZ_iExGY) - One of the more in-depth previews of the platform
+- ▶️ &nbsp; [Engadget: Playdate hands-on](https://www.youtube.com/watch?v=5ykEZ_iExGY) - One of the more in-depth previews of the platform.

 ## Contribute to awesome-playdate
 Contributions welcome!
 Read the [contribution guidelines](CONTRIBUTING.md)